ProjectQ-Framework/ProjectQ/README.rst

 **Classically simulate a quantum program**

-ProjectQ has a high-performance simulator.
-This allows to easily simulate 30-qubit circuit if the computer has 16GB of RAM.
+ProjectQ has a high-performance simulator which allows simulating up to about 30 qubits on a regular laptop.
 See the `simulator tutorial <https://github.com/ProjectQ-Framework/ProjectQ/blob/feature/update-readme/examples/simulator_tutorial.ipynb>`__ for more information.
 Using the emulation features of our simulator (fast classical shortcuts), one can easily emulate Shor's algorithm for problem sizes for which a quantum computer would require above 50 qubits, see our `example codes <http://projectq.readthedocs.io/en/latest/examples.html#shor-s-algorithm-for-factoring>`__.

-The advanced features of the simulator are also particulary useful to investigate algorithms for the simulation of quantum systems.
-For example, the simulator can evolve a quantum system in time (without Trotter errors) and it gives direct access to expectation values of Hamiltonians leading to extremly fast simulations of VQE type algorithms:
+The advanced features of the simulator are also particularly useful to investigate algorithms for the simulation of quantum systems.
+For example, the simulator can evolve a quantum system in time (without Trotter errors) and it gives direct access to expectation values of Hamiltonians leading to extremely fast simulations of VQE type algorithms:

 .. code-block:: python